On the behavior of Kodaira dimension under smooth morphisms: Proofs

 To this end, we consider the Iitaka fibration $g \colon Y \to Z$, which after base change can be assumed to be a morphism, with $Z$ smooth and projective.
 We again denote $h = g \circ f$, with general fiber $H$, and we also denote the general fiber of $g$ by $G$.
 Thus we have a smooth morphism $H \to G$, with fiber $F$, and since $\kappa (G) = 0$, we may assume that $\kappa (F) \ge \kappa (H)$.
 On the other hand, by definition we have $\dim Z = \kappa (Y)$, and Easy Addition applied to $h$ gives

 Putting the two inequalities together, we obtain ($\ref{eqn:super}$).

-\emph{Step 3.} Under the assumption that the fibers of $f$ are of general type, by Taji \cite[Theorem 1.2]{Taji} we also know the validity of the Kebekus-Kov\'acs conjecture, stating that if $\kappa (Y) \ge 0$, then $\kappa (Y) \ge \Var(f)$.
+\emph{Step 3.} Under the assumption that the fibers of $f$ are canonically polarized, by Taji \cite[Thm.
+1.5]{Taji} we also know the validity of Campana's isotriviality conjecture, and hence the Kebekus-Kov\'acs conjecture, stating that if $\kappa (Y) \ge 0$, then $\kappa (Y) \ge \Var(f)$.
 Using this in combination with Step 2, we may therefore assume that $\Var(f) = 0$, i.e. that $f$ is birationally isotrivial.\footnote{It is worth noting that in this proof, the hyperbolicity-type techniques present in the other results in this paper are hidden in the results from \cite{VZ1} and \cite{Taji}.}

 \emph{Step 4.} In this final step, we show the assertion in the theorem under the assumption that $\Var(f) = 0$ (with no assumptions on $Y$).
-This is a consequence of the existence and properties of the moduli space of canonically polarized varieties with canonical singularities.
-We thank Ziquan Zhuang for suggesting this proof.
+This is a consequence of the existence and properties of the moduli space of canonically polarized varieties, as suggested to us by Ziquan Zhuang.

-Concretely, we consider a relative canonical model $f' \colon X' \to Y$ of $f$, which exists by \cite{BCHM}.
-By Siu's deformation invariance of plurigenera \cite{Siu}, $f'$ is a flat morphism whose fibers are canonical models of the fibers of $f$, with constant Hilbert polynomial.
-Therefore there exists a morphism